JoshDoody/fsn/_archived/2024-08-30-salary-negotiation-email-sample_old.md

 ---
 layout: posts
-title: Salary Negotiation Email samples (11 copy & paste templates)
+title: How to write a salary negotiation email (11 proven templates)
-headline: 11 Salary Negotiation Email samples you can use to negotiate your job offer
+headline: How to write a salary negotiation email (with 11 proven templates and a sample)
 subhead: Everything you need to write the perfect salary negotiation email to make your counter offer
-description: 11 proven email samples and instructions on how to use them from a professional salary negotiator
+description: A professional salary negotiator walks through every piece of a real-world salary negotiation email sample to show you how to negotiate the best compensation possible.
 categories:
   - negotiate
 tags: